 The Campus Urban Design Guidelines support and advance the development of the campus as a highly planned environment made up of a variety of buildings and open spaces.
-The campus and its environs convey the reflection and scholarly purpose in a beautiful, safe, and sociable setting.
-The original campus - the Historic Core - developed early in the 20th Century, and is organized around the Beaux Arts principles of symmetry with axes connecting monumental buildings and quadrangles edged by architecturally significant structures.
+The campus and its environs convey reflection and scholarly purpose in a beautiful, safe, and sociable setting.
+The original campus - the Historic Core was developed early in the 20th Century, and is organized around the Beaux Arts principles of symmetry with axes connecting monumental buildings and quadrangles edged by architecturally significant structures.
 Campus landmarks, such as Hamerschlag Hall and the College of Fine Arts, have unique positions creating the terminus of a significant view corridor.
 The previous campus Master Plans carried these classic design principles forward in the design and siting of new buildings on campus.

 Carnegie Mellon University is committed to the preservation and integration of the significant Hornbostel buildings, built between 1900 and 1930, in to the future of campus.
 Likewise, buildings constructed during Modernist and Post-Modern periods contribute to the campus context as well.
-Therefore, new buildings on campus, as noted in the Simonds Principles (Appendix C, pages 140 - 145), should be contemporary and of their era, while still being contextual to the overall campus.

-contextual in massing and landscaping.
+Therefore, new buildings on campus, as noted in the Simonds Principles (Appendix C), should be contemporary and of their era, while still being contextual to the overall campus.
+Contextual buildings proposed outside the central core will be designed to display their unique functions through architectural forms and materials that are less historicist in the Hornbostel tradition but still contextual in massing and landscaping.

-As each of the three campus districts have unique and different context, each district has specific urban design and development standards.
-These guidelines, which follow the 10-Year Development Sites for each district, are specific to each district and inform materials, massing and other building standards to develop appropriate developments and to guide the expansion of the campus.
+As each of the three campus districts have unique and different contexts, each district has specific urban design and development standards.
+These guidelines, which follow the 10-Year Development Sites for each district, are specific to each district and inform materials, massing and other building standards to provide appropriate directions and to guide the expansion of the campus.
 Additionally, all building designs are subject to oversight by the university's Design Review Committee (DRC), made up of faculty, staff and students who review and comment on the designs of consultant architects and engineers.
 The master plan principles and urban design standards guide the DRC review process and staff at Campus Design and Facilities Development (CDFD) coordinate the work of design consultants and construction contractors in accordance with DRC reviews.